ghani35/Experimantal-Robotic-Project2/README.md

  ## Component diagram
 ![diagram (1)](https://user-images.githubusercontent.com/91313196/209484116-8ebc2832-6c4f-4a04-bc5f-a4f6a7cfb3d3.png)
  ### 1- Marker publisher
-Marker publisher: The node subscribes to the topic of camera, then when a marker is detected its ID will be identified.
+A node subscribes to the topic of camera, then when a marker is detected its ID will be identified.
 It calls the marker_server_py server with the resquest of the ID of the scanned marker.
 It does some image processing when the marker is detected and show them.

- ### 2- Marker server: It is a server that takes the request sent by the marker_publisher and for each specific ID it changes the topological map by calling armor server
+ ### 2- Marker server:
+ It is a server that takes the request sent by the marker_publisher and for each specific ID it changes the topological map by calling armor server

- ### 3- state_machine: It controlls how the robot changes its state based on the reasoning of the topological ontology, and the battery state of the robot.
+ ### 3- state_machine:
+It controlls how the robot changes its state based on the reasoning of the topological ontology, and the battery state of the robot.
 This node subscribes to two topics `/battery_state` and `/map_state`, and it calls the armor server for updating the loaded ontology.
 The states of the robot are listed bellow.
   * filling_map
   * moving_in_corridors
   * visiting_urgent